wizdmio/wizdm/README.md

 Including hammerjs (https://hammerjs.github.io) to handle gestures for material components Using moment (https://momentjs.com) for time and locale management

+## Monorepo

+The workspace has been converted from the original angular-cli to the monorepo format suggested by [Nrwl](https://nrwl.io/) using their Nx Angular Extension [@nrwl/schematics](https://nrwl.io/nx/guide-getting-started)

 ## Multi-language

 We use a content manager service to dynamically load contents in different languages by use of a resolver to pre-fetch localilzed content from 'assets/i18n' prior to load the navigator component.